 Skyland room types and rates vary based on budget and availability, but the true value here is ease of access to the park.
 Between the “cascading waterfalls, spectacular vistas, and quiet wooded hollows,” the park offers the perfect escape.
 Rooms are available at the Skyland Resorts and Big Meadows Lodge.

-The official hotel of the University of Virginia can get busy, particularly during graduation months, but the Boar’s Head Inn isn’t your typical on-site accommodation: The Inn offers golfing, weddings, a spa, and a wine package to enjoy the locally harvested wines.
+The official hotel of the University of Virginia can get busy, particularly during graduation months, but the Boar’s Head Resort isn’t your typical on-site accommodation: The resort offers golfing, weddings, a spa, and a wine package to enjoy the locally harvested wines.
 The packages can be a bit pricy, but in this case, you most definitely get what you pay for.

 The seven-room Inn at Riverbend may appear quaint at first glance, but the award-winning bed and breakfast is a local favorite.
 The Riverbend has been named a top 10 romantic inn, and has been included on several best of lists.
 The two-story balconies overlook the New River and offer breathtaking views of the Appalachian Mountains.
 Refresh yourself with gourmet breakfasts and a weekend of hiking, fly fishing, kayaking, mountain biking, and golfing.

-The Stonewall Jackson Inn and Bed and Breakfast makes good use of a restored 1885 mansion in the heart of downtown Harrisonburg.
+Friendly City Inn Bed and Breakfast makes good use of a restored 1885 mansion in the heart of downtown Harrisonburg.
 The rooms are individually decorated and have “hardwood floors, high ceilings, country-style quilts, and antique writing desks”—everything you need for a quiet retreat.
 In-room massages are available to those who may need extra tension relief.
 Availability is limited so make sure to call ahead of time and ask about bringing children under 12.

 The Mayhurst Inn is a restored 1859 plantation mansion set on 37 acres.
 The two-story mansion is the site of Civil War battles and still offers the “Plantation Experience” for those who would like.
 Other packages include the Valentine’s Day package, Romantic Getaway package, Virginia Wine Country Vacation, Presidential Vacation package, among others.
 The Mayhurst Inn prides itself on lavish displays of Southern Hospitality.